HoussemDellai/aks-course/270_agc_vs_agic_websockets/Readme.md

 - The backend server must respond to the application gateway probes, which are described in the health probe overview section.
 Application gateway health probes are HTTP/HTTPS only.
 Each backend server must respond to HTTP probes for application gateway to route WebSocket traffic to the server.

 - WebSockets are only supported when using Gateway API for Application Gateway for Containers, "but they work also for Gateway API": https://learn.microsoft.com/en-us/azure/application-gateway/for-containers/websockets#health-probes

+- When replicas pod is deleted or evicted, Kubernetes starts immediately creating a new one to maintain the desired number of replicas, but the new pod will not be ready until it passes the health probes.
+Once the new pod is ready and healthy, Kubernetes will start routing traffic to it.

+During this time, the pod being deleted or evicted will continue to serve traffic until it is terminated respecting the termination grace period.